trader-xyz/nft-swap-sdk/README.md

 ![NFT Swap Banner](./nft-swap-sdk-banner.jpg)

-# NFT Swap SDK
+# Swap SDK

 The missing peer-to-peer swap library for Ethereum and EVM compatible chains, powered by the [0x protocol](https://0x.org), written in TypeScript for web3 developers.
 Trade tokens (ERC20s), NFTs, and other collectibles (ERC721 and ERC1155) with just a few lines of code.
+Seriously, easily trade anything on Ethereum with this library.

 ## Overview